whuang7000/shippinglabels/README.md

-# Shipment Label Web App
+# Shipping Label Web App

 ### Setup
+1. Install Python (if you haven't already)
-1. Clone this repository
+2. Clone this repository and `cd` into it
+3. If you have virtualenv installed, go to the next step.
+Otherwise start following instructions in VirtualEnv Setup
-2. Create a virtual environment (if you'd like)
+4. Enter your virtualenv (if you'd like)
-3. Run `pip install requirements.txt`
+5. Run `pip install -r requirements.txt`
-4. `cd` into `shipping` and run `python manage.py runserver`
+6. `cd` into `shipping` and run `python manage.py runserver`
-5. Create a superuser by running `python manage.py createsuperuser`
+7. Create a superuser by running `python manage.py createsuperuser`
-6. Head to http://127.0.0.1:8000/login/ and login with the credentials you just made.
+8. Head to http://127.0.0.1:8000/login/ and login with the credentials you just made.
-7. Enter shipping and parcel information and hit submit
+9. Enter shipping and parcel information and hit submit
-8. To logout, go to http://127.0.0.1:8000/logout/
+10. To logout, go to http://127.0.0.1:8000/logout/

+### VirtualEnv Setup
+1. Run `pip install virtualenv` in the top folder
+2. Run `virtualenv env`
+3. To enter the virtual environment, run `source env/bin/activate`
+4. To deactivate the virtual environment just run `deactivate`
+5. If you're having issues, check the links in the debugging section of README

 ### Creating Extra Users
 For testing purposes, you can create extra users!